vuejs/vue-test-utils/docs/en/api/components/TransitionStub.md

 # TransitionStub

-A component to stub the `transition` wrapper component.
+A component to stub the `transition` component.
 Instead of performing transitions asynchronously, it returns the child component synchronously.

 This is set to stub all `transition` components by default in the vue-test-utils config.
-To use the built-in `transition` wrapper component set `config.stubs.transition` to false:
+To use the built-in `transition` component set `config.stubs.transition` to false:

 ```js
 import VueTestUtils from 'vue-test-utils'